-- the site's size or shape;
+- · the site's size or shape;

-- the function of the proposed structure, as when it's changed from a parking garage to an office building, or from a light-industrial plant to a refrigerated warehouse;

-- the elevation, configuration, location, orientation, or weight of the proposed structure;
+- the elevation, configuration, location, orientation, function or weight of the proposed structure and the desired performance criteria;

-- the composition of the design team; or
+- · the composition of the design team; or

-- · project ownership.
+- project ownership.

-As a general rule, always inform your geotechnical engineer of project changes - even minor ones - and request an assessment of their impact.
+As a general rule, always inform your geotechnical engineer of project or site changes - even minor ones - and request an assessment of their impact.
 The geotechnical engineer who prepared this report cannot accept responsibility or liability for problems that arise because the geotechnical engineer was not informed about developments the engineer otherwise would have considered.